Admission, Costs, and Financial Aid

 Miscellaneous Bills

-Invoices for miscellaneous items such as lost keys, identification cards, residence hall damages, lock core changes, medications and other health services, and driving and parking infractions are issued by the department authorizing the charge.
+Invoices for miscellaneous items such as lost keys, identification cards, residence hall damages, lock core changes, and driving and parking infractions are issued by the department authorizing the charge.
 All charges (except as noted below) are included on the comprehensive billing statement, which is available electronically in Denison Self-Service.
-Confidential health center services are added to the account only if not paid within 10 days.
 Unpaid library fines and other miscellaneous charges are also periodically added to the billing statement.

 The university reserves the right to notify parents when scheduled payments are not met by the student.
 Students may want to grant others direct access to all bills, both semester and miscellaneous.
 The student can accomplish this by completing the steps outlined in the "Grant Access" link in their Denison Self-Service account.

 A student is ineligible to attend classes unless their bills are paid when due.
-A student is denied an honorable separation, an official record of credits, or a diploma until all university bills are paid in full.
+A student is denied an honorable separation until all university bills are paid in full.

 The policy on breakage fees applies to all supplies and equipment issued in any lab course in chemistry (including directed studies, senior research, and individual work for honors) or through the Athletics, Physical Education, and Recreation Department.
 In addition to breakage fees, the Athletics, Physical Education, and Recreation Department also charges for lost equipment if the student is negligent in returning borrowed equipment by the date requested.